 Is this request for new or existing infrastructure?

-What is the estimated annual operating cost increase or (decrease) for this project?
+Existing What is the expected useful life of the project/Improvement?
+0 What is the estimated annual operating cost increase or (decrease) for this project?
 0

 Describe how operating cost impacts were determined.
 If new infrastructure, also discuss how the department/agency will pay for the increased annual operating costs: